First, we eat, then we do everything else. – M.F.K. Fisher.

 3. Kulcha Land

 Kulcha Land located at Ranjit Avenue might confuse you with its name, but the kulchas here are as authentic as they get.
 When you visit this place you won’t need a menu card, because all they serve here is different varieties of kulchas.
 They have been serving fresh-off-the-tandoor kulchas since before the partition.
 Don’t be surprised if you find a Tempo Traveller full of tourists unloading at Kulcha Land!
 The crispy kulchas are simply mouth-watering and washing it down with lassi will simply make your day.
+Kulcha Land is undoubtedly one of the best places to eat in Amritsar.

 4. Friends Dhaba

 For all the people who prefer a meatier version of Kulcha, Friends Dhaba located at the Queens Road is the place to rush off to.
-They serve Keema Naam with gravy and, of course, dollops of butter.
+They serve Keema Naan with gravy and, of course, dollops of butter.
 The keema kulcha has a crispy exterior and a spicy keema mix.
 (I can already feel my mouth watering!)
 These kulchas simply disappear in your mouth, yes it’s that tasty.
-Don’t forget to slather it with butter before dipping it in gravy, and have a near spiritual experience.
+Don’t forget to slather it with butter before dipping it in gravy, and have a near-spiritual experience.

 5. Surjit Food Plaza

-Serving some of Amritsar’s best kababs, Surjit Food Plaza has been in existence on the Lawrence Road for ever seventy years.
+Serving some of Amritsar’s best kababs, Surjit Food Plaza has been in existence on the Lawrence Road for over seventy years.
 It has recently been turned into a fancy restaurant with proper seating and air-conditioning, and a menu that served even Chinese staple dishes like sweet corn soup!
 What’s really popular though is the melt-in-your-mouth Shammi Kabab and Mutton Tikka.
 What makes them so unique is the totally different style of cooking.
 The tikkas are first cooked in tandoor, then sautéed with ghee on the tawa and has a secret masala handed down over the generations.

 6. Beera Chicken House